tom-p-huck/mypage/README.md

 ### Control Theory
 My third area of interest is control theory.
 This is also closely related to my interest of embedded systems, since control theory is an integral part of understading and controlling physical processes in the real world.
 What I find especially fascinating about control theory is that it provides a kind of 'abstraction layer' which translates physical behaviors from various domains (electrical, mechanical, thermal,...) to a unified mathematical description (differential equations, laplace transfer functions etc.).
-This allows you to disassociated from technical implementations to a certain extent and think about the abstract behavior of a system in more general terms.<br>
+This allows you to disassociate from technical implementations to a certain extent and think about the abstract behavior of a system in more general terms.<br>

-Since 2022, I also hold a lecture on control theory at [Duale Hochschule Baden Württemberg](https://www.karlsruhe.dhbw.de/en/general/about-dhbw-karlsruhe.html) (DHBW) in Karlsruhe.
+Since 2022, I hold a lecture on control theory at [Duale Hochschule Baden Württemberg](https://www.karlsruhe.dhbw.de/en/general/about-dhbw-karlsruhe.html) (DHBW) in Karlsruhe.
-You can find a summary of my lecture slides by clicking on the image below.
+You can find an overview of my lecture materials by clicking on the image below.

 <p align="center">
   <a href="https://github.com/tom-p-huck/regelungstechni-dhbw-2024">